dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/fluent/types-and-properties.md

 author: divega
 ms.date: 10/23/2016
 ms.assetid: 648ed274-c501-4630-88e0-d728ab5c4057
+uid: ef6/modeling/code-first/fluent/types-and-properties
 ---
 # Fluent API - Configuring and Mapping Properties and Types
 When working with Entity Framework Code First the default behavior is to map your POCO classes to tables using a set of conventions baked into EF.
 Sometimes, however, you cannot or do not want to follow those conventions and need to map entities to something other than what the conventions dictate.

-There are two main ways you can configure EF to use something other than conventions, namely [annotations](~/ef6/modeling/code-first/data-annotations.md) or EFs fluent API.
+There are two main ways you can configure EF to use something other than conventions, namely [annotations](xref:ef6/modeling/code-first/data-annotations) or EFs fluent API.
 The annotations only cover a subset of the fluent API functionality, so there are mapping scenarios that cannot be achieved using annotations.
 This article is designed to demonstrate how to use the fluent API to configure properties.

 The code first fluent API is most commonly accessed by overriding the [OnModelCreating](https://msdn.microsoft.com/library/system.data.entity.dbcontext.onmodelcreating.aspx) method on your derived [DbContext](https://msdn.microsoft.com/library/system.data.entity.dbcontext.aspx).
 The following samples are designed to show how to do various tasks with the fluent api and allow you to copy the code out and customize it to suit your model, if you wish to see the model that they can be used with as-is then it is provided at the end of this article.